oneeve8/kobble-data/content/How to Pray the Rosary.md

 ::: slide
 #### How to Pray the Rosary

-When the Rosary is said in a group, the most of the prayers are divided into two parts, of which one person, or part of the group, says the first, while the others respond with the second.
+When the Rosary is said in a group, the most of the prayers are divided into two parts.
+One person, or part of the group, says the first part, while the others respond with the second.
 The responses are indicated with the letter R.
 Otherwise, the entire prayer is recited by all.
 :::
 ::: slide